-This year-long, entry-level class, designed for students having little or no previous band experience with woodwind, brass, and/or percussion instruments, promotes the enjoyment and appreciation of music through performance of highquality, beginning wind and percussion literature from different times and places.
-Rehearsals focus on the development of critical listening/aural skills; rudimentary instrumental technique and skills, music literacy, and ensemble skills; and aesthetic musical awareness culminating in periodic public performances.
+This year-long, entry-level class for students with little or no previous band experience, promotes the enjoyment and appreciation of music through performance of high-quality, beginning literature from different times and places.
+Rehearsals focus on development of critical listening/aural skills; instrumental technique and skills, music literacy, and ensemble skills; and aesthetic musical awareness culminating in periodic public performances.